 - As far as shareholders, private limited companies in Singapore may have between one and 50 shareholders, and shareholders can be foreign or local entities or individuals.
 Finally, once you complete company registration in Singapore, you must appoint a company secretary within six months.
 The secretary cannot be a sole shareholder or director of the company.
 Rather, it must be a living person who is actually living in Singapore.

 - Finally, there are additional requirements for your registered address and capital within your soon-to-be incorporated Singaporean business.
-When registering your company in Singapore, you must pay at least S$1 in paid-up capital—although this amount can be increased after the incorporation process is complete.
+When registering your company in Singapore, you must pay at least S$1 in paid-up capital—although this amount can be increased after the company incorporation process is completed.
 Along with this, your business must have a local address in Singapore.
 While it cannot be a post office box, it can be a residential or commercial address.

 After Registering a Company in Singapore